Common Questions About HIV And STDs: Symptoms And Tests

 You can prevent an HCV infection by following these preventive measures:-

-Practice safe sex: Never involve in unprotected sex with multiple partners or someone who has an uncertain health condition.
+Practice safe sex: Never be involved in unprotected sex with multiple partners or someone with an uncertain health condition.
 Sexual transmission is common among monogamous couples but with lower risk.

 Don’t inject illegal drugs: Avoid using illicit drugs, and never inject them into your body.